gbdev/gb-asm-tutorial/src/part3/project-structure.md

 - Convert `.asm` files to `.o`
 - Use the `.o` files to build the ROM file
 - Apply the RGBDS “fix” utility.

+> **Note:** The base template already does all of this.
+Additionally, it will automatically pick up any new .asm files you create.